McBride Teacher-Scholar Award

 Preference shall be given to a participant who is a teacher of English language arts in a public school.
 Current teachers of other subjects and prospective teachers of English language arts who have only student teaching left to complete may also apply.
 Applicants who self-identify as members of marginalized populations are strongly encouraged to apply.

-We offer several graduate-level English courses in the late afternoons (starting at 4pm or later) once per week.
+We offer graduate-level English courses in the late afternoons (starting at 4pm or later) once per week.

 Spring 2026

-E632 – Professional Concerns in English Education: Critical Approaches to Diverse Young Adult Literature | 3 credits | 05:00 - 07:30 PM | Day TBD | Ricki Ginsberg
+E632 – Professional Concerns in English Education: Critical Approaches to Diverse Young Adult Literature | 3 credits | 5:00 - 7:30 PM | M | Ricki Ginsberg

 This course engages students in the study of some of the most controversial and frequently censored critical theories and diverse young adult texts.
 Moving beyond traditional literary criticism, we will explore frameworks such as critical race theory, queer theory, postcolonial theory, and other theories that challenge dominant narratives and power structures.
 Students will be offered choices in the young adult texts that they will read in this course, and assignments will be adaptable to reflect each students’ own interests, communities, and goals.
 Through student-centered pedagogical approaches, this course fosters a collaborative learning environment that values multiple ways of knowing and being.
 Assessments will also prioritize student choice, allowing for deep integration of course content into each student’s academic, creative, and professional goals.
 Local teachers not enrolled at CSU are welcomed to enroll in the course, and students from all programs are enthusiastically invited.